Parenting is a challenge and looking after shy kids is even more so.

 Society usually prefers people who are outgoing.
 Extraversion is a top social strength.
 But this doesn’t mean that being an introvert will hold your child back.
 The key is to focus on his or her strengths.

 Shy kids have many talents but are usually unaware of them.
 Some try hard to become part of the popular, extroverted group.

 Shy children, first of all, prefer to think before they speak.
 They are less impulsive than extroverted kids.
 As a result, they run less risk of offending others.

 Quiet children are also imaginative.
-They have mysterious inner worlds which inspire creativity.
+They have mysterious inner worlds that inspire creativity.
 Many gifted writers and artists are introverted.
-Such kids will tap into the power of their imaginations and come up with ideas that are mind blowing.
+Such kids will tap into the power of their imaginations and come up with ideas that are mind-blowing.